-- This line of specialized insecticides provide fast-acting, effective control of more than 250 crawling and flying insects, including ants, caterpillars, mites and Japanese beetles.
+- This line of specialized insecticides provides fast-acting, effective control of more than 250 crawling and flying insects, including ants, caterpillars, mites and Japanese beetles.

 - Worry Free® Insecticides can be applied throughout the growing season, including right up until the day before harvest to kill “last minute” vegetable garden pests.
 Initial application should occur at the first sign of insect infestation, preferably before extensive damage and feeding has taken place.
 The GardenTech® Worry Free® line even kills insect eggs during the dormant stage.

 - Note that the product is not labeled organic but the active ingredient is from a natural source.

 For the record, I don’t allow any pest control sprays, even organic or natural ones, near my vegetable garden.
 I just haven’t had the need, but they do say you can do it.
 Do your research.

 Many gardeners use chrysanthemums as companion plants to repel aphids, leafhoppers, spider mites, harlequin bugs, ticks, pickle worms, root nematodes, and imported cabbage worms and other pests.

 I have been able to grow them in my yard with a mild degree of success (and neglect).
 At the very least, they are pretty and you can make easy chrysanthemum flower arrangements with the small ones!